Yamanto

 Table Chart PROFILE FAQ

-Yamanto features high concentrations of family households, with a median household size of 2.8 people
+Yamanto features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 82.4% of all households, consisting of 38.2% couples with children, 29.1% couples without children, and 14.2% single parent families.
-Non-family households comprise the remaining 17.6%, with lone person households at 16.3% and group households making up 1.5%.
-The median household size is 2.8 people.
+Family households account for 82.4% of all households, including 38.2% couples with children, 29.1% couples without children, and 14.2% single parent families.
+Non-family households constitute the remaining 17.6%, with lone person households at 16.3% and group households comprising 1.5%.
+The median household size is 2.8 people, larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households